Tuesday 9th June 2020

 On the pictogram slides, ask questions about how many days there was rain, cloud, etc. during March and then July.
 Ask similar questions when discussing the inland and coastal pictograms.

 Where do we live?
 Are we in a place which is inland or coastal?
-Can you find your local map using Google Maps?
+Can you find your local area using Google Maps?

 What types of weather would you put on a pictogram for Huddersfield in June?